Enterprise Community Partners Advance Well-being Through Great Resources

 By creating homes and communities with health and wellness as the foundation, we can lessen health concerns often seen with unstable or unhealthy housing, such as asthma and mental health issues, while decreasing emergency room visits and in-patient hospitalizations.
 Making healthy homes affordable helps families avoid greater risk of adverse health outcomes that come with struggling to make the rent, moving frequently or experiencing homelessness.

-It's the commitment to thriving people and places that makes Enterprise a Well Being in the Nation (WIN) Network partner and Well Being Alliance member.
+It's the commitment to thriving people and places that makes Enterprise a Well Being in the Nation (WIN) Network partner.
 WIN advances intergenerational well-being for all by expanding the Vital Conditions, like humane housing, we all need all the time to reach our full potential.

 Enterprise's Solutions & Innovation strategy supports local changemakers through cross-cutting initiatives.